baloise/design-system/.changeset/tricky-worms-lie.md

 '@baloise/design-system-components': patch
 ---

-check if checkbox is checked in group
+Verify if a checkbox is selected within a group.